 Each insurance provider has a different way of doing this.
 Some insurance companies may give you a separate insurance certificate while the others may mention it as a part of their medical coverage.

-This means that even if your health insurance comes with Covid-19 coverage, the Thai government won’t accept if it doesn’t clearly state the coverage.
+This means that even if your health insurance comes with Covid-19 coverage, the Thai government may not accept if it doesn’t clearly state the coverage.

 When Do You Need It?

-As of May 2021, to get a certificate of entry (COE), you need to book a flight, alternative state quarantine, and health insurance and upload all documents on the Ministry of Foreign Affairs website.
+As of May 2021, to get the Thailand Pass, you need to book a flight and health insurance and upload all documents on the Thailand Pass website.

 The approval should be done within a few hours.

 It’s expected that the Thailand Pass will be completely cancelled in the middle of 2022.
 However, it’s expected that you still need a proof of COVID-19 insurance.